-(a) Deduction Amount. - In calculating North Carolina taxable income, a taxpayer may deduct from adjusted gross income either the standard deduction amount provided in subdivision (1) of this subsection or the itemized deduction amount provided in subdivision (2) of this subsection that the taxpayer claimed under the Code. subsection.
-The deduction amounts are as follows:

-(2) Itemized deduction amount. - An amount equal to the sum of the items listed in this subdivision.
+- (a) Deduction Amount.
+In calculating North Carolina taxable income, a taxpayer may deduct from adjusted gross income either the standard deduction amount provided in subdivision (1) of this subsection or the itemized deduction amount provided in subdivision (2) of this subsection that the taxpayer claimed under the Code. subsection.
+The deduction amounts are as follows: - (2) Itemized deduction amount.
+An amount equal to the sum of the items listed in this subdivision.
 The amounts allowed under this subdivision are not subject to the overall limitation on itemized deductions under section 68 of the Code:

-Mortgage Expense and Property Tax. - The amount allowed as a

-deduction for interest paid or accrued during the taxable year under section 163(h) of the Code with respect to any qualified residence plus the amount allowed as a deduction for property taxes paid or accrued on real estate under section 164 of the Code for that taxable year.
+b.
+Mortgage Expense and Property Tax. - The amount allowed as a deduction for interest paid or accrued during the taxable year under section 163(h) of the Code with respect to any qualified residence plus the amount allowed as a deduction for property taxes paid or accrued on real estate under section 164 of the Code for that taxable year.
 For taxable years 2014, 2015, and 2016, 2016, and 2017, the amount allowed as a deduction for interest paid or accrued during the taxable year under section 163(h) of the Code with respect to any qualified residence shall not include the amount for mortgage insurance premiums treated as qualified residence interest.
-The amount allowed under this sub-subdivision may not exceed twenty thousand dollars filing jointly, the total mortgage interest and real estate taxes claimed by both spouses combined may not exceed twenty thousand dollars (\$20,000).
+The amount allowed under this sub-subdivision may not exceed twenty thousand dollars (\$20,000).
+For spouses filing as married filing separately or married filing jointly, the total mortgage interest and real estate taxes claimed by both spouses combined may not exceed twenty thousand dollars (\$20,000).
 For spouses filing as married filing separately with a joint obligation for mortgage interest and real estate taxes, the deduction for these items is allowable to the spouse who actually paid them.
 If the amount of the mortgage interest and real estate taxes paid by both spouses exceeds twenty thousand dollars (\$20,000), these deductions must be prorated based on the percentage paid by each spouse.
-For joint obligations paid from joint accounts, the proration is based on the
+For joint obligations paid from joint accounts, the proration is based on the income reported by each spouse for that taxable year.